graphprotocol/graph-node/docs/multiple-databases.md

 For most use cases, a single Postgres database is sufficient to support a `graph-node` instance.
 When a `graph-node` instance outgrows a single Postgres database, it is possible to split the storage of `graph-node`'s data across multiple Postgres databases.
+All databases together form the store of the `graph-node` instance.
+Each individual database is called a _shard_.

 Support for multiple databases is configured through a TOML configuration file.
 The location of the file is passed with the `--config` command line